Skip to content

 The FNOB receives government funding

 The Finnish National Opera and Ballet (FNOB) receives government funding in order to bring live opera and ballet within everyone’s reach.
-The FNOB ended 2021, the second year impacted by the COVID-19 pandemic, on a positive note.
-After performances resumed in August, audiences returned quickly.
-During lockdowns, the FNOB focused on providing access to opera and ballet performances through its Stage24 service.
+The FNOB ended the year 2022 on a positive note, though the pandemic restrictions were still in place over the first few months.
+Audiences eagerly returned to the auditorium once performances were resumed in March.
+The commitment to providing live broadcasts and recordings of opera and ballet performances on the Stage24 platform remained a top priority.

-Due to strong autumn season ticket sales as well as changes to COVID-19 restrictions and grants, the self-financing ratio increased to 15% (10.3/2020, 21.3/2019) in 2021.
-The municipalities in the Greater Helsinki Area (Helsinki, Espoo, Vantaa, and Kauniainen) provided additional grant funding totaling 7.8% of the budget, calculated on a pro rata basis using visitor numbers from each municipality.
-Central government funding covered 16.2% of the rent on the Opera House building, which is owned by Senate Properties.
-Central government funding also amounted to 1.3% of the total running costs of the Ballet School.
+Due to strong autumn season ticket sales as well as changes to COVID-19 restrictions and grants, the self-financing ratio increased to 17% (15/2021).
+The municipalities in the Greater Helsinki Area (Helsinki, Espoo, Vantaa, and Kauniainen) provided additional grant funding totalling 7% of the budget, calculated on a pro rata basis using visitor numbers from each municipality.
+Central government funding covered 17% of the rent on the Opera House building, which is owned by Senate Properties, along with 1% of the total running costs of the Ballet School.

 see also